Theme - Kriel Company

 - One other small- or medium-based Trollblood solo

 - Solos in this army gain Mark Target

-- Mark Target - Other friendly Faction models gain +2 to ranged attack rolls against enemy models within 5" of this model and in its LOS.
-If the model with Mark Target is a member of a unit, it must be in formation to grant this bonus.
+- Mark Target - Other friendly Faction models gain +2 to ranged attack rolls against enemy models within 5" of a model with Mark Target and in its LOS.

 - Tip: This applies to your Minion solo, too.

 - You can reroll your starting roll for the game.
 Your starting game roll can only be rerolled once as a result of this special rule.

 2019.12 Dynamic Update